Skip to Main Content

 A Counter in the Shadow of Something Bigger

 Washington Street in Yountville carries a particular kind of culinary weight.
-Within a few hundred meters, you pass the premises of The French Laundry in Napa, one of the most decorated restaurants in American history, and the broader cluster of dining rooms that have made this small town a reference point for serious eaters across the West Coast.
+Within a few hundred meters, you pass the premises of The French Laundry in Napa, and the broader cluster of dining rooms that have made this small town a reference point for serious eaters across the West Coast.
 Addendum sits behind Ad Hoc at 6476 Washington Street, occupying an outdoor space that reads almost defiantly unpretentious against that backdrop.
 There are no white tablecloths here, no tasting menus priced for expense accounts.
 What you get instead is a counter-service format built around smoked meats and seasonal sides, operating in a format closer to a well-sourced backyard operation than a destination restaurant.

 That contrast is the point.
 Napa Valley's dining scene has long operated in two distinct registers: the formal, reservation-heavy rooms that draw international travelers, and a smaller tier of casual formats that serve the same geography with considerably less ceremony.
 Addendum belongs firmly to the second category, and understanding why that matters requires looking at where its food comes from rather than how it is served.